HTTP Request

 Finally, to use the retrieved data

-object value, I choose to assign it to a variable with the option to assign that object value to any variable.
+object value, you choose to assign it to a variable with the option to assign that object value to any variable.

 value to use in the Press Key